 - A record of the information values prior to user access or modification

-Additionally, all audit trails must be available for review by management or the appropriate regulatory bodies when the need to review arises.
-And, depending on the information security policy, your organization may require users to record the purpose of the data access or modification.
+It’s critical for audit trails to be available for review by management and the appropriate regulatory bodies when the need to review arises.
+And, depending on the information security policy, your organization may require users to record the purpose of the data access or modification based on audit trails.

-Any organization that manages sensitive customer information files would be well-advised to recognize the critical importance of comprehensive audit trails.
-With cyber crimes becoming dangerously widespread and increasingly sophisticated, companies are under tremendous pressure to employ aggressive defensive protocols, and audit trails are among the most effective measures for ensuring data protection against malicious users.
+For any organization that manages sensitive customer information, it’s beneficial to recognize the importance of comprehensive audit trails.
+With cybercrimes becoming dangerously widespread and increasingly sophisticated, companies are under tremendous pressure to employ aggressive defensive protocols, and audit trails are among the most effective measures for ensuring data protection against malicious users.

-While most businesses with sizeable volumes of proprietary data and private customer information do employ security tools, these tools tend to focus on external vulnerabilities, almost to the exclusion of internal user monitoring.
-This chasm in information protection can lead to devastating data violations, as it has been estimated that more than 60 percent of all security breaches can be traced to actors within the targeted organizations.
-By integrating a comprehensive audit trail into existing security solutions, such attempts at data theft can be prevented before it has a chance to cause irreparable damage.
+While most businesses with sizeable volumes of proprietary data and private customer information employ security tools, these tools tend to focus on external vulnerabilities, almost to the exclusion of internal user monitoring.
+This gap in data protection can lead to devastating violations, as more than one-third of all security breaches can be traced to organization insiders.
+By integrating a comprehensive audit trail into existing security solutions, internal data theft can be prevented before it has a chance to cause irreparable damage.